Helicobacter Pylori Antibody

 Normal results are negative, meaning that no H. pylori antibodies were found and that

 you don't have an infection with these bacteria.

-Positive results mean that H. pylori antibodies were found.
-You don't necessarily
+A positive result means that H. pylori antibodies were found.
+But it does not necessarily

-have an infection with H. pylori, however.
-H. pylori antibodies may linger in your
+mean that you have an active H. pylori infection.
+H. pylori antibodies may linger

 How is this test done?